 We need basic protections from discrimination in all 50 states and from the federal government.
 Access to quality and affordable health care, including transition-related care, is another big issue that needs to be addressed.

-The transgender advocacy agenda, however, should not stop with issues that specifically include “transgender” or “gender identity” in the description.
+Sarah: The transgender advocacy agenda should not stop with issues that specifically include “transgender” or “gender identity” in the description.
 We need to include the rights and well-being of women, people of color, persons with disabilities, people in poverty, and every single marginalized group.
 If we don’t tackle the rights of everyone in our time, then we will only solve the problems of the most privileged in our community.

 Sarah: I’m lucky to live in Delaware, where we have some incredibly enlightened and inclusive LGBT organizations.
 Equality Delaware, under the leadership of Mark Purpura and Lisa Goodman, is a model advocacy group for the entire LGBT community.
 Over the last six months, they have successfully passed both marriage equality and gender identity protection.